The Osborne: Upper stories

 On the 3rd through 6th stories, the original section of the 57th Street facade contains triple-sided, stone-clad oriel windows on the first, fourth, fifth, and eighth bays from the east.
 The second, third, sixth, and seventh bays contain rectangular windows, with balconettes at the fifth story.
 Above all eight bays, there are carved stone spandrel panels between the 3rd- and 4th-story windows, and stained-glass transom panels near the top of each 3rd-, 4th-, and 5th-story window opening.
 In addition, bartizans rise from the 5th and 6th story at each corner of the original facade, supporting the cornice.
 A similar window arrangement appears on the seven southernmost bays facing Seventh Avenue, where the fourth and fifth bays from the south are grouped into a single oriel structure.

 On the 7th through 9th stories of the original 57th Street facade, the first, fourth, fifth, and eighth bays each contain three windows per story.
 The second, third, sixth, and seventh bays of this facade each contain two windows per story.
 The windows in each story are separated by carved stone spandrel panels.
 In addition, there are stained-glass transom panels near the top of each 7th- and 8th-story window opening.
 A similar window arrangement appears on the seven southernmost bays facing Seventh Avenue, except that each bay has a single window.

 On both 57th Street and Seventh Avenue, there are rectangular windows on the 10th and 11th stories, with a horizontal band course between these floors.
 The windows on the 10th and 11th stories do not necessarily align with those on the other floors.
 There is a copper cornice above the 11th story.

-The 57th Street annex only rises to the 10th story.
+The 57th Street annex rises only to the 10th story.
 The 3rd through 9th stories of the annex correspond to those in the original building.
 They contain a metal oriel on the left and a sash window on the right, similar to at the base.
 As with the original facade, there are bartizans on the 5th and 6th story, which flank the oriel and support the cornice.
 The annex's 10th story has a triple rectangular window.

 The 3rd through 6th stories of the northernmost Seventh Avenue bay contain six offset duplex levels, each with a triple-sided, stone-clad oriel window.
 The 7th through 9th stories of the northernmost Seventh Avenue bay contain four offset duplex levels, each with a triple rectangular window.